-This Child Health BC (CHBC) provincial guideline and accompanying toolkit are for use with pediatric patients presenting to emergency departments (EDs), urgent care settings or who are admitted to an inpatient care setting in British Columbia.
+This Child Health BC provincial guideline and accompanying toolkit are for use with pediatric patients presenting to emergency departments (EDs), urgent care settings or who are admitted to an inpatient care setting in British Columbia.

-The intent of this guideline is to provide recommendations to guide best practice rather than to define standard of care.
+The intent of this guideline is to provide recommendations to guide best practice for initial recognition and management of suspected or diagnosed sepsis rather than to define standard of care.
 We acknowledge that variation within and across health authorities will determine the practical application of these guidelines.
 This document cannot replace clinical observation and judgement in patient treatment and management.